Year 12 Drama Units 3 and 4

 - working collaboratively and independently

-- viewing, analyzing and evaluating a professional drama performance
+- viewing, analysing and evaluating a professional drama performance

-- attending 3 – 4 in-person one-day intensives to create and develop devised work
+- attending 3–4 in-person workshops to create and develop devised work

-- expected to invest in your ability to think, write and speak critically about drama
+- expected to invest in your ability to think, write and speak critically about your own and others’ drama work

 - meeting the VSV submission timelines

-- meeting the VCAA assessment requirements for the study
+- meeting the VCAA assessment and authentication requirements for the study

-- assessed by your teacher for all outcomes in both units
+- assessed by your teachers for all outcomes in both units

-- assessed by VCAA in the solo performance examination and the end-of-year written examination.
+- assessed by VCAA in the solo performance examination at the end-of-year written examination

 Things you can do now